rumos-io/gears/README.md

 Gaia-rs will be a cosmos hub (gaia) node written in Rust.
 It will initially implement v7.1.0 of the gaia state machine as specified by the [golang implementation](https://github.com/cosmos/gaia/tree/v7.1.0).

-NOTE: this is a WIP.
+NOTE: This is a WIP.
 As it stands not all of the gaia state machine has been implemented so it isn't able to correctly replicate state.

 # Getting Started